lmiller1990/design-pattenrns-for-vuejs/src/pdf/EVENTS.md

 Now we've got a pretty significant bug - but no compilation error, since they are both `string` types.

-In general, unless I only have a small number of arguments, I like to use objects for my event payloads.
+In general, unless I only have a small number of parameters, I like to use objects for my event payloads.
 Now is a great time to extract an `interface`:

 ```html
 <template>